alfworld/alfworld/alfworld/data/README.md

 ```

 #### Pre-trained Models
 The default pre-trained model provided in the repo is trained on 73 object classes without receptacles.
-We also provide [other models](https://drive.google.com/drive/folders/1eHzFw-a7IIX5iV-tQTu6fXKIuxxha6ag?usp=sharing) for receptacles (32 receptacle classes) and all objects (105 classes).
+We also provide [other models](https://github.com/alfworld/alfworld/releases/tag/0.2.2) for receptacles (32 receptacle classes) and all objects (105 classes).
+These pre-trained models are named `mrcnn_*`.